-Ravine Gardens State Park in Palatka has close to 100,000 flowering trees and shrubs, ready to be admired during Azalea Days, March 2 and 3, 2013.
+Ravine Gardens State Park in Palatka has close to 100,000 flowering trees and shrubs, ready to be admired now and during Azalea Days, March 3 and 4, 2018.

 Ravine Gardens State Park in Palatka traces its story to the Depression-era jobs program, the Civil Works Administration.
 In fact, in 1937, it was named the nation’s outstanding CWA project.
 (It’s one of nine Florida parks built by the Civilian Conservation Corps and was listed on the National Register of Historic Places in 1999.)